treilhes/scenebuilder/docs/_pages/home.md

   - image_path: /assets/images/mm-free-feature.png
     alt: "100% free"
     title: "100% free"
-    excerpt: "Free to use however you want under the MIT License.
+    excerpt: "Free to use however you want under the BSD-3 License.
 Clone it, fork it, customize it... whatever!"
     url: "/docs/license/"
     btn_class: "btn--primary"
     btn_label: "Learn more"